awesomerank/awesomerank.github.io/lists/lucasviola/awesome-functional-programming.md

 - [The Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE) - Very good explanation on the relationship between math and Algebraic Data Types, which is the Type System of some very common FP Languages such as Haskell and ML.

+### Platforms

+- [Paqmind.com] – Guides and challenges to learn and improve in programming.
+All content is CS and FP oriented.

 ### Tools
 - [Isabelle/HOL](https://www.cl.cam.ac.uk/research/hvg/Isabelle/) - Generic proof assistant based on Higher Order Logic

 ### Repos
-- [Idris Koans ★129 ⏳2Y](https://github.com/idris-hackers/idris-koans) - Project for teaching Idris.
+- [Idris Koans ★137](https://github.com/idris-hackers/idris-koans) - Project for teaching Idris.
 A General Purpose Functional Programming with Dependent Types
-- [Functional Javascript Workshop ★1578](https://github.com/timoxley/functional-javascript-workshop) - A functional Javascript workshop.
+- [Functional Javascript Workshop ★1674](https://github.com/timoxley/functional-javascript-workshop) - A functional Javascript workshop.
-- [J-Bob ★251 ⏳1Y](https://github.com/the-little-prover/j-bob) - The proof assistant from the book `The Little Prover`
+- [J-Bob ★267 ⏳2Y](https://github.com/the-little-prover/j-bob) - The proof assistant from the book `The Little Prover`
 - [Haskell Must Watch](https://github.com/olehkuchuk/haskell-must-watch) - A list of videos, talks and courses on Haskell.
 - [Intro SML](http://www.it.dtu.dk/introSML/) - Code, corrections and info on the book: `Introduction to Programming using SML`
-- [Functional Programming In JavaScript ★220](https://github.com/busypeoples/functional-programming-javascript) - List of functional programming resources in JavaScript.
+- [Functional Programming In JavaScript ★233](https://github.com/busypeoples/functional-programming-javascript) - List of functional programming resources in JavaScript.
-- [Functional Programming Jargon ★11425](https://github.com/hemanth/functional-programming-jargon) - Project for providing a glossary for FP, and make learning FP easier.
+- [Functional Programming Jargon ★11863](https://github.com/hemanth/functional-programming-jargon) - Project for providing a glossary for FP, and make learning FP easier.

 ### People